ceautery/autery.net/src/static/blog/books-2021.md

 ## [The Dispatcher](https://www.audible.com/pd/The-Dispatcher-Audiobook/B01KKPH1VA?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=QV0Y4SWVV6SX1JA2S3PJ), John Scalzi

 Whoever is controlling the universe decides that murder ain't a thing anymore.
-People still die of disease, accidents, and age, but if you deliberately kill someone, most of the time the body disappears. and they appear alive again at their home, with a body in a state.
+People still die of disease, accidents, and age, but if you deliberately kill someone, most of the time the body disappears. and they appear alive again at their home.
 And nobody knows why.

 These facts create an incentive for a new profession: Dispatcher.
 A dispatcher kills someone in extreme circumstances, in order to preserve their life.
 Usually this happens in operating rooms for patients undergoing risky procedures.
 If the dispatcher believes a patient is close to death, they perform a mercy killing (they have special non-bloody foolproof gadgets for this), and (most times) the person appears back at home with a body in the condition it was yay-many hours ago.